 Internal factors, such as errors in the server-side application code

-When you have ruled out that you have a local problem then Firebug is a useful tool to improve the performance of your site.
+When you have ruled out that you have a local problem then the developer tools can be useful to improve the performance of your site.
 This program helps you find out on which point during loading of your site the delay occurs.
-Firebug is an add-on to Firefox, and there is a stripped version available for Chrome & Chromium.
+Developer tools are available in Firefox, and Chrome & Chromium.

 7 general tips for large speed gains